MENU

 School District

 The Chamber believes it is important to the community to provide the resources necessary to maintain and support an excellent public school system.
-Further, the Chamber encourages the School District to work with the community to engage in a dialogue to determine what the residents’ vision is for the District and what they will support.
+Further, the Chamber encourages the School District to work with the community to engage in a dialogue to determine what the residents’ vision is for the District and what they will support including possible new high school construction.
 In addition, the Chamber supports initiatives that support pre-K learning, career readiness and a robust vocational and technical education program to meet workforce development needs in the community.
+The Chamber supports the SJSD long range plan.

 Downtown Development